 About the TriMet System

 Portland’s expansive and connected TriMet public transportation system offers MAX light rail service as well as bus and streetcar service.
 All accept Hop cards and digital tickets.
-You can also still buy and use paper tickets, but they will be phased out of use in December of 2019.
+Paper tickets have been phased out.
 Visit this link to access TriMet’s Trip Planner, Transit Tracker, and Service Alerts.

 Rates and payment: Fares are $2.50 for adults for 2.5 hours of travel on any method of TriMet public transportation, or $5 per day.
 You can buy tickets at machines located in MAX stations and at the TriMet office in Pioneer Courthouse Square.
 Or you can use a Hop Fastpass card or the Hop app—cards can be purchased at TriMet offices, supermarkets, and convenience stores.
 The app can be downloaded and funded via debit and credit cards, or through Apple Pay, Google Pay, or Samsung Pay.
 Simply scan your ticket, card, or phone when boarding a bus, train, or streetcar.